-Former Avalanche captain Joe Sakic begins his fifth season as Executive Vice President of Hockey Operations, his seventh year overall in the organization's front office.
+Former Avalanche captain Joe Sakic is in his seventh season as Executive Vice President of Hockey Operations, his ninth year overall in the organization's front office.
 He was named to his current position on May 10, 2013.

 Prior to assuming his present role, Sakic, 50, spent two years as the club's Executive Advisor/Alternate Governor, a position he was hired for on March 25, 2011.